rnieblesealo/c-networking/NOTES/NOTES_CH5_SYSCALLS.md

 > Port 80 is good to test `connect()`; it takes in HTTP connections which are sent from pretty much every client that ever tries to access it

 ### 5.5 listen()

+#### Notes

+- IP `0.0.0.0` is a wildcard for all our host machine's network interfaces; if this is the IP we are listening on, we are listening on all our available network interfaces
+- This isn't blocking!
+It basically only sets up listening; but if we're looking to `accept()` then *that* will require blocking

+### 5.6 accept()

+#### Notes

+- For some reason, if we have an `accept()`, any prints must have a newline at the end or else they'll be held back
+> I have no fucking idea why this happens what the fuck